on4r4p/Copernicus/README.md

 17. Search in Darksearch.com for onion links

-18. Search in Irc logs from botbot.me and tunes.org (planning to add many more)
+18. Search in Irc logs from various servers .

 19. Then make a graph in neo4j .